dmacs201920/simpleCricketScorecard/README.md

   innings(1/2): 2

-	continues in the same way till the end of second innings
+	continues in the same way (as the first innings) till the end of second innings

    INNINGS OVER.